nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 ### Find Command - Look for a matching question

-Quizhub supports searching for specific questions, by searching matching keywords in the format
+QuizHub supports searching for specific questions, by searching matching keywords in the format

 `find /[description]` OR `find /[module]`